 Some years back my sister introduced me to someone she knew.
 We were meeting for the first time.
 This is my elder sis, she told him.
 The man’s jaw dropped, but recovering quickly he said, “Oh she dyes her hair!” with the pleased look of someone who in the nick of time had easily cracked a difficult one.

-Some years back I realised that some among the general public were unduly interested in my hair and its color.
+Soon, I also realized that some among the general public were also unduly interested in my hair and its color.
 The hair on my temples has always been brown.
 I had to endure a lot of, “Oh your hair has started graying!” said with glee skilfully sugar-coated with concern.
 Well, to use a phrase that I happened to hear recently in a different context, I am no spring chicken.
 I recognize obvious glee even if it comes packaged as concern.
 What they did not know was that I have special ears to hear what goes unsaid, “Gotcha there.
 You Madamji, are coloring your hair to cover your grays and you thought we wouldn’t know!”
 A few times I tried to correct such people; I have always had this brown bunch of hair on either side of my head.

 Why did I even bother, some of you might be thinking.
 No reason other than my inherent love for accuracy and nature of making things factually clear.
 But I gave up doing that.
 Some glints in some eyes can NEVER be erased whatever the truth may be.
 It is a fact of life that MOST people believe what they want to.
 It takes courage to get out of that scene.
 Tell me, how many have that courage?